 Assistant Store Mananger Identify the issue and gather initial information.
 Provide the information to the Store Manager.
-Carry out Employee Development Talks Store Manager Handle formal verbal and written warnings.
-Consult HR and DM.
-Conduct the meetings with the employee, discuss the issue, and set clear expectations for improvement.
+Please note that ASM cannot issue formal warnings.
+Store Manager Handle formal written warnings.
+Conduct the meeting with the employee, discuss the issue, and set clear expectations for improvement.
 Document the discussion and any agreed action plan.
 District Manager Review serious or repeated offenses.
-Approve written warnings and support the Store Manager in implementing further actions such as final warnings or performance improvement plans.
+Support the Store Manager in implementing further actions such as final warnings or action plans.